joliva/SolidPy2/readme.md

 ### Difference()
 ### Difference([solidPyobjs])

-Difference() returns an empty Difference() that can be used to add SolidPy objects at a later time.
+Difference() returns an empty Difference() that can be used to add SolidPy2 objects at a later time.
 Difference ([objectList]) will create a Difference() that contains the objects in [objectList] Difference ([objectList1], [objectList2]) will create a Difference() that contains the objects in both lists.
 The first object added to the Difference() object is the one that all other will be subtracted from.